15 Top-Rated Attractions & Things to Do in Southampton, Hampshire

 Author Bryan Dearsley visited England in the spring of 2022 and spent eight weeks exploring its towns and cities, including Southampton.

-The port of Southampton lies on a peninsula between the mouths of the Rivers Test and Itchen and boasts one of the world's best natural harbors.
-Until the 1930s, it was England's largest port dealing in trans-Atlantic passenger travel, and giant liners like the Queen Mary were built in local shipyards while hundreds of thousands of emigrants departed the country on ships sailing from here, including the Titanic.
+The southern port city of Southampton in Hampshire boasts one of the world's largest natural harbors.
+Until the 1930s, it was England's busiest port for transatlantic passenger travel, and giant liners like the Queen Mary were built in local shipyards.

 See also: Where to Stay in Southampton

 - 1. Walk the Medieval City Walls